darisusu/tp/docs/DeveloperGuide.md

 **MSS**

-1. Trainer enters the `view` command with client name.
+1. Trainer enters the `find` command with client name.
 2. FitBook displays the client’s recorded stats and past sessions.

    Use case ends.